TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 A. An applicant must have current pharmacist licensure in the state in which the applicant has licensed by examination.

-B. If an applicant has not been active in the area of pharmacy practice for greater than one year but less than five years, the pharmacist candidate shall complete the following:
+B. If an applicant has not been active in the area of pharmacy practice for greater than two years but less than six years, the pharmacist candidate shall complete the following:

 (1) submit renewal form;